March 7, 2004: Vince Spadea, famous for record losing streak, wins first ATP Tour title

 Each day, Tennis Majors takes you back in time to an important moment in tennis history.
-On this day in 2004 Vince Spadea won is first ATP tour title after breaking the record for the most consecutive losses on the tour.
+On this day in 2004 Vince Spadea won his first ATP tour title, four years after breaking the record for the most consecutive losses on the tour

 What happened exactly on that day?